sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>Stylus</strong> - Another CSS preprocessor which brackets, colons, and semi-colons are all optional.
 Uses the .styl file extension

 ###T
+ - <strong>Three Tier Architecture</strong> - Consists of the Presentation layer or Front End, the Middle tier or Business Logic and the Data tier being where the data is stored.
  - <strong>Two Way Data Binding</strong> - A feature of Silverlight & many MV* JS frameworks where changes by the user in the DOM are reflected in the JS model & changes to the model update the DOM seemlessly.

 ###U